ElazarK/content-docs/playbooks/Block_File_Cybereason.md

-This playbook accepts an MD5 hash and blocks the file using the Cybereason integration.
+Accepts an MD5 hash and blocks the file using the Cybereason integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.